hansiglaser/pas-gpib/README.rst

  - ``TKeithley2010`` for Keithley 2010 multimeters
  - ``TRohdeSchwarzFSEB`` for Rohde&Schwarz FSEB spectrum analyzers
  - ``TAgilent34410A`` for Agilent 34410A and Keysight 34461A digital multimeters
- - ``TKeysightE3631xA`` for Keysight E36300A programmable DC power supplies
+ - ``TKeysightE3631xA`` for Keysight E36300A and E36200A programmable DC power supplies
+ - ``TKeysightEL30000`` for Keysight EL30000 Series DC Electronic Loads
  - ``TKeithley2600`` for Keithley 2602A SourceMeter SMU Instruments
+ - ``TKeithley2450`` for Keithley 2450 SourceMeter SMU Instruments
+ - ``TKeithleyDMM6500`` for Keithley DMM6500 Digital Multimeters

 Verified